trinodb/trino/docs/src/main/sphinx/connector/kafka.rst

 If only a start position is given:

-* For fixed width types the column will use the appropriate number of bytes for the specified ``dateFormat`` (see above).
+* For fixed width types the column will use the appropriate number of bytes for the specified ``dataFormat`` (see above).
 * When ``VARCHAR`` value is decoded all bytes from start position till the end of the message will be used.

 If start and end position are given, then: